PerfectlySoft/PerfectDocs/guide/SYSINFO.md

 ### Network Traffic

-Call static property `SysInfo.Net` will return total traffic summary from all interfaces as a tuple array `[(interface: String, i: Int, o: Int)]` where interface represents the network interface name, `i` stands for receiving and `o` for transmitting, both in KB:
+Call static property `SysInfo.Net` will return total traffic summary from all interfaces as a dictionary `[String: [String: Int]]` where the key represents the network interface name, and the value is a detailed dictionary with two key-value pairs - `i` stands for receiving and `o` for transmitting, both in KB:

 ``` swift